wpninjas/ninja-pages/readme.txt

 == Upgrade Notice ==

-= 1.4.1 (3 May 2016) =
+= 1.4.2 (28 July 2016) =
-* Removed an extra call for adding to the archives pages when the appropriate option was selected.
+* Fixed an issue where Ninja Pages would throw an error when filtering posts table by category.

 == Changelog ==

+= 1.4.2 (28 July 2016) =
+* Fixed an issue where Ninja Pages would throw an error when filtering posts table by category.

 = 1.4.1 (3 May 2016) =
 * Removed an extra call for adding to the archives pages when the appropriate option was selected.